resgateio/resgate/docs/res-service-protocol.md

 ### Result

 **get**
-Flag if the client has access to get (read) the resource.
+Flag telling if the client has access to get (read) the resource, including any resource recursively referenced by non-soft [resource references](res-protocol.md#resource-references).
 May be omitted if client has no get access.
-MUST be a boolean
+MUST be a boolean.

 **call**
 A comma separated list of methods that the client can call.
 Eg. `"set,foo,bar"`.
 May be omitted if client is not allowed to call any methods.
 Value may be a single asterisk character (`"*"`) if client is allowed to call any method.

 ### Error